w3c/wai-intro-wcag/content/wcag3-intro.md

 {% include box.html type="end" %}
 {:/}

 The WCAG 3 conformance model is an effort to address situations such as that example &mdash; to benefit users and website providers.
-Rather than pass-fail, …
+Rather than pass-fail, …@@

 ### Structure
 ...
+WCAG 3 includes:
+* **Guidelines** &mdash; are solutions to accessibility problems.
+Guidelines in WCAG 3 are more granular than the guidelines in WCAG 2.
+* **Outcomes** &mdash; are testable statements.
+Outcomes in WCAG 3 are somewhat similar to success criteria in WCAG 2.

+WCAG 3 supporting material includes:
+* **Methods** &mdash; are detailed ways to rate how well a website meets an outcome.
+Methods in WCAG 3 are somewhat similar to Techniques for WCAG 2.
+* **How-To documents** &mdash; explain more about each outcome??guideline and how to apply them.
+How-To documents in WCAG 3 are somewhat similar to the Understanding documents for WCAG 2.
+* ?
+Functional needs ?
+* ? other ?

-#### Supporting Documents
+#### ?
+Testing
 ...

+#### ?
+Scoring
+...

+#### ?
+Conformance
+...

 ## Development

+To learn more about the WCAG 3 goals, development process, background, and review questions for the First Public Working Draft, please see the blog post [https://www.w3.org/blog/@@](@@title).

+_Reminder that WCAG 3 applies to websites, web apps, tools, documents, and such digital technology.
+(Most of this page uses “website” for simplicity.)_

 ### WCAG 3 Name (formerly "Silver" project)